manifold-systems/manifold/docs/manifold-templates.md

 ```

 By default, more specific layout declarations take precedence over less specific ones.
 For example, templates with a
-declared layout (using the layout directive) use the declared layout rather than any default layout.
+declared layout (using the `layout` directive) override the default layout.

 Note the generated `asLayout()` static method on layout template classes.
 This is useful when you override
 layouts, as specified below.